aimms/how-to/Articles/544/544-dex-and-oauth.rst

 #.
 You will need certain details from the API that needs authorization.
 This means either you are able to access/configure the API settings yourself, or you have access to someone who can do this for you.
 For the Client Credentials flow you'll need the client id, client secret, token endpoint and the scope.
 For the Authorization Code flow, these are the client id, client secret, token endpoint, scope, authorization endpoint and path part of the redirect URL where the used identity platform will need to forward the result to.

-Implementing the Authorization Code flow with Google
+Implementing the Authorization Code Flow with Google
 ------------------------------------------------------

 In this example we use `Google's OpenID Connect API <https://developers.google.com/identity/openid-connect/openid-connect>`__, with the goal to obtain the logged-in Google user data within the AIMMS application.
 Because we are following the Authorization Code Flow, user consent is required.